Mortal Kombat: Animated

 An animated prequel to 1995's Mortal Kombat film, titled Mortal Kombat: The Journey Begins, was released direct-to-video in the same year as the live-action film.
+It also had a Kombat Code for Mortal Kombat 3 shown at the end.

-A series of direct-to-video films subtitled Mortal Kombat Legends began in 2020 as a co-production between Warner Bros.
+A series of direct-to-video films titled Mortal Kombat Legends began in 2020 as a co-production between Warner Bros.
 Animation and either Studio Mir or Digital eMation.
-The first, Mortal Kombat Legends: Scorpion's Revenge, was released in April 2020, as the first ever R-rated Mortal Kombat film.
+The first, Mortal Kombat Legends: Scorpion's Revenge, was released in April 2020, as the first R-rated Mortal Kombat film.
 The second film, Mortal Kombat Legends: Battle of the Realms, was released in August 2021.
-The third film, Mortal Kombat Legends: Snow Blind was released on October 11, 2022.
-A fourth film, Mortal Kombat Legends: Cage Match, is set to release in 2023.
-The films in the series have received mixed-to-positive reviews from critics and fans.
+The third film, Mortal Kombat Legends: Snow Blind, was released on October 11, 2022.
+A fourth film, Mortal Kombat Legends: Cage Match, was released on October 17, 2023.